 Wild Turkey Master Distiller Selection is everything one could want in a top-quality Kentucky straight bourbon whiskey.
 It’s undeniably complex with intense classic WT notes, as well as some notable dusty WT profile characteristics to up the ante.
 It’s near-perfect in maturity, with the oak staying right in-check with the subtle profile nuances from nose to finish.
 And speaking of the finish – this is one of those few bourbons in which the finish really gives you a “grand finale.”
 By that I mean that it maintains all of the complexity found when nosing and tasting – triumphantly fading out in the most enjoyable fashion.
 And that, to me, is the essence of balance.
 Not only do we have balance in profile from phase to phase, but there is balance in the weight of the phases themselves.

 In closing, Wild Turkey Master Distiller Selection is easily in my personal “Top 5” WT whiskeys I’ve tasted to-date – more likely somewhere in the “Top 3.”
 Yes folks, it’s that exceptional (at least in my opinion).
 The trick now, as with most older Wild Turkey limited editions, is finding it and not paying more than it’s worth to sip it.
-I can’t give you a monetary value (that’s up to you), but I can give you a rating … as solid an A as one can give.
+I can’t give you a monetary value (that’s up to you), but I can tell you it’s about as perfect as bourbon can get.